AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md

 **When will existing Marketo Engage subscriptions be integrated with IMS?**

-Existing Marketo subscriptions will be migrated to the Adobe Identity Management System later this year.
-Marketo Support will not be able to provide any updates regarding Adobe IMS migration.
-The Adobe Account Team will reach out with the estimated timeline in the coming months.
+Existing Marketo Engage subscriptions are currently being migrated to the Adobe IMS upon any sales event, which includes renewals, re-contracting events, and/or addendums.
+Migrations outside of a sales event are now supported as of October 2024.

 **After migration, will Marketo Engage URLs remain the same?**